-In 2021, NDMU conducted a campus-wide lockdown exercise in which all campus entrances controlled by the University's electronic door control system entered into lockdown mode to prevent access to most University buildings, including a simulation of "Run, Hide, Fight" protocols.
-NDMU's Office of Public Safety coordinated the exercise with several University stakeholders, including the Offices of Student Life (including Residence Life), Admissions, Schools of Pharmacy and Nursing, etc.
+In 2022, NDMU conducted a campus-wide lockdown exercise in which all campus entrances controlled by the University's electronic door control system entered into lockdown mode to prevent access to most University buildings, including a simulation of "Run, Hide, Fight" protocols related to an active shooter incident.
+NDMU's Office of Public Safety coordinated the exercise with several University stakeholders, including the Offices of Student Life (including Residence Life), Schools of Pharmacy and Nursing, etc.